Mary Dimino: Big Dummy: Me & My Old Man

 Dimino debuted Big Dummy: Me & My Old Man, written and performed by herself, in 2013 at The New York International Fringe Festival.
 It had a sold-out run and was reviewed by HyReviews.com, NewYorkPodCafe.com and Theatre Reviews Limited.
 Dimino was interviewed by Theatre Development Fund and Adam Rothberg about the show, which was about her father.
 In 2014, Big Dummy: Me & My Old Man was a part of the United Solo Theatre Festival of Theatre Row, where it had a sold-out run.
 It had an encore series the following year at the Studio Theatre on Theatre Row.
 There, it won a United Solo Award for First Sold Out Show.
 Dimino tours the show in theaters nationally and in schools, along with a writing workshop as artist-in-residence.

 Books

+Scared Skinny No More

-Scared Skinny No MoreScared Skinny No More is co-authored by Mary Dimino and Dr. Brad Johnson.
+Scared Skinny No More is co-authored by Mary Dimino and Dr. Brad Johnson.
 It includes Dimino's accounts of achieving and maintaining a hundred-pound weight loss, along with facts about dieting and obesity from Dr. Johnson.
 The book was published by Sunbury Press in March 2013, and debuted at number ten on their bestseller list.